runtimeverification/michelson-semantics/tests/proofs/liquidity-baking/lb-properties.md

 rule TopLevelOps(.List, _) => true
 ```

-## Assumptions for External Contracts
+## Requirements for External Contracts

 We make assumptions on the behaviors of external contracts, especially the token and liquidity contracts.  _**These assumptions are required for the proof of the invariant, and thus it is important to verify that these are satisfied by the given implementation of the token and liquidity contracts.**_  If some of these assumptions are not satisfied for good reasons, then the proof needs to be revisited.